 B. Identifying your specific needs and goals for the addition

 Once you’ve assessed your current property, you’ll need to solidify exactly what you need from this project and what your goals are.
-Are you looking to increase your overall square footage or simply increase your living space?
+Are you looking to increase your overall square footage or increase your living space?
 Are you looking to build additional bedrooms, bathrooms, or something else?
 These are the questions you’ll need to answer for yourself.

 C. Considerations for future use and resale value